ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Evaluation

 \subsection{Ablation Study}

-We investigate the effect of the number of clusters k, watermarking strength (or penalty)~$\delta$, and green token fraction~$\gamma$ on the {TPR@FPR=1\%} under various perturbations in~\Cref{fig:ablation_tpr} and on FID in~\Cref{fig:ablation_fid}.
-While here we report only results for LlamaGen (GPT-L) and RAR-XL, and for TPR's only the $\gamma=0.25$ setting, the full results can be found in the Supplementary Material (\Cref{fig:app:ablation_fid,fig:app:ablation_tpr}).
+We investigate the effect of the number of clusters $k$ and watermark strength $\delta$ on the TPR in \cref{fig:ablation_tpr}, as well as the effect of $k$, $\delta$ and green token fraction~$\gamma$ on the FID in \cref{fig:ablation_fid}.
+Additional ablation details are reported in Section~\ref{sec:supp:additional_results} in the Supplementary Material.

-\paragraph{Effect of the number of clusters.} We tested extremely low numbers of clusters (down to 8) in order to study its effects on image degradation and watermark robustness.
+\paragraph{Effect of the number of clusters.} We tested extremely low numbers of clusters (down to 8) in order to study their effects on image degradation and watermark robustness.
 From the TPR plots in~\Cref{fig:ablation_tpr}, we can see that generally, a lower number of clusters results in higher robustness to various perturbations.
-This matches our expectations since larger clusters mean that the reconstructed tokens are less likely to leave their original token's cluster after stronger perturbations.
+This matches our expectations since fewer and larger clusters result in the reconstructed tokens becoming less likely to leave their original token's cluster after stronger perturbations.
 However, we also see a higher variance across different prefixes.
-The FID results reported in~\Cref{fig:ablation_fid} indicate that with a number of clusters lower than 64, there can be a significant increase in FID, resulting from reduced generation quality.
+The FID reported in~\Cref{fig:ablation_fid} indicate that with a number of clusters lower than 64, there is a significant drop in generation quality.

-\paragraph{Effect of green token fraction~$\gamma$ and penalty~$\delta$.} Regarding image quality, we observe that $\gamma=0.25$ results in worse FID scores compared to $\gamma=0.5$, especially when combined with a stronger penalty at extremely low numbers of clusters.
-Under the settings in \Cref{tab:results:main} ($k=64$), it appears that $\delta$ and $\gamma$ don't have a large effect on generation quality.

-Regarding robustness, it is clear that a higher penalty value $\delta$ always results in higher watermark robustness.
-The effect of the green set fraction $\gamma$ can be seen in \Cref{fig:app:ablation_tpr} in supplementary material, which shows that $\gamma=0.25$ results in significantly higher robustness.
+\paragraph{Effect of green token fraction~$\gamma$ and penalty~$\delta$.} Regarding image quality (\cref{fig:ablation_fid}), we observe that $\gamma=0.25$ results in worse FID compared to $\gamma=0.5$, especially when combined with a stronger penalty at extremely low numbers of clusters.
+On the other hand, a higher penalty value $\delta$ always results in significantly higher watermark robustness.
+A lower green set fraction $\gamma=0.25$ results in significantly higher robustness.
+This can be seen in \Cref{fig:app:ablation_tpr} in the Supplementary Material.